Manuʻa Islands

 The Manuʻa Islands, or the Manuʻa tele (Samoan: Manuʻa tele), in the Samoan Islands, consists of three main islands: Taʻū, Ofu and Olosega.
 The latter two are separated only by the shallow, 137-meter-wide Āsaga Strait, and are now connected by a bridge over the strait.
 The islands are located some 110 km east of Tutuila and are a part of American Samoa, an unincorporated territory of the United States.
 Their combined area is 56 km2, and they have a total population of 1,400.
 Taʻu is the largest of these islands, with an area of 44 km2, and it has the highest point of the Manuʻa, at 931 m.
 Politically, the islands form the Manuʻa District, one of the three administrative divisions of American Samoa.

-Manu'a was the political centre of the region for many centuries, until the rise of the Tu'i Tonga maritime empire, which led to a shift in power from the eastern islands of Samoa to its western islands.
+Manu'a was the political centre of the Tui Manu’a Empire for many centuries, until the rise of the Tu'i Tonga maritime empire, which led to a shift in power from the eastern islands of Samoa to its western islands.

 Geography

-All three islands are high islands: volcanic remnants rising out of the sea 14° south of the equator.
+All three islands are volcanic islands: volcanic remnants rising out of the sea 14° south of the equator.
 The islands are elevated and mountainous.
 In contrast to most places in the world, the population of these islands has been decreasing steadily for decades.
 In the 1930s some 20% of the population of American Samoa lived in the Manuʻa Islands.
 By the 1980s, only 6% were located there.
-Emigration is the consequence of a lack of economic opportunities and a desire of young people to participate in the more modern lifestyle offered on Tutuila (Office of Tourism, 2005).
+Emigration is the consequence of a lack of economic opportunities and a desire of young people to participate in the more modern lifestyle offered on Tutuila.
 All the land of Manuʻa is owned communally by Samoan families of Manuʻa.
 This includes the National Parks lands which are only leased to the US National Parks system for 50 years.

+Minor islands within the Manuʻa District include Nuutele Island, Nuusilaelae Island, and Nuupule Rock.

+The sea cliffs located on the southern coast of Taʻū Island in Manuʻa rise to an elevation of 3,000 feet, making them the tallest sea cliffs in the world.